Virtual NP Program T&C

 INFORMED CONSENT FOR MEDICATION ADJUSTMENTS

-You acknowledge that Your Virtual Provider may recommend adjustments to medications you may be taking for other conditions, such as but not limited to hypertension, diabetes, cholesterol, and depression.
+You acknowledge that Your Virtual Provider may prescribe non-controlled substances and/or recommend adjustments to medications you may be taking for other conditions, such as but not limited to hypertension, diabetes, cholesterol, and depression.
 If You are taking medications for one or more of these conditions, dosages may need to be adjusted as your overall health improves.
 You agree to see one of our Virtual Providers as needed to have your need for these medications reassessed.
 These additional visits may be subject to additional visit costs.
 Our Virtual Providers will share your results with your primary care provider on a regular basis so he/she is informed about your progress.

 POSSIBLE SIDE EFFECTS